Garden shade ideas provide a wonderful opportunity to shelter from the glaring sun, create privacy in the garden, and plant unusual flora and fauna.

 7. Set up a picture-perfect pergola

 In the Mediterranean they do shade well out of necessity.
 Mediterranean garden ideas, such as overhanging olive trees or an area to relax in the shade under a pergola, can offer inspiration for gardens to suit all sizes and budgets.

 8. Use an adjustable parasol or sail

 A freestanding parasol is a smart choice that won't encroach on the space or the view.
-Good-quality shades are built to last, but be sure to store under cover in winter.
+Good-quality shades are built to last, but be sure to store them under cover in winter.

 9. Brighten a shaded spot in your garden

-It’s no surprise that shade gardens can be a little gloomy at the best of time, but that doesn't mean you are resigned to darkness.
+It’s no surprise that shade gardens can be a little gloomy at the best of times, but that doesn't mean you are resigned to darkness.
 Use flowering shade lovers, colorful containers and garden lighting to brighten the space.

 10. Install a retractable awning

 A retractable awning brings much-needed shade to the interior, as well as to a patio or terrace.
 Choose from neutrals for a discreet look or add a splash of colorful character with a cheery yellow and white striped design like the one shown here.

 What can I do with shady areas in my garden?